How to Become a Beauty Supply Distributor

 |Additional Requirements||Valid driver's license and willingness to travel|

-Sources: *December 2012 online job postings, **Saint Mary's University of Minnesota
+Sources: December 2012 online job postings, Saint Mary's University of Minnesota, Payscale.com

 Step 1: Meet Education Requirements

-Candidates can prepare for this career by enrolling in courses or degree programs in sales, marketing or a related area.
-Programs in these fields teach sales techniques and communication skills and may include courses in consumer behavior, business sales and account management.
-While a degree is not typically required for this profession, subjects studied during a program could give an individual an advantage when seeking employment.
+Candidates can prepare for this career by enrolling in courses or degree programs in sales, marketing, or a related area.
+Programs in these fields teach sales techniques and communication skills and may include courses in consumer behavior, business sales, and account management.
+While a degree is not typically required for this profession, experience in relevant subjects could give an individual an advantage when seeking employment.

-- Complete an internship.
-Students may be able to gain real-world experience in the field through internships in beauty supply distribution.
-Duties might include assisting sales consultants, finding opportunities for business growth and/or developing product education programs.
+While not required, internships will give potential distributors an advantage over applicants without this experience.
+Internships are frequently completed while the interns are still in school and allow students to gain real-world experience in beauty supply distribution.
+Duties might include assisting sales consultants, finding opportunities for business growth, and/or developing product education programs.
 Internships can also help students gain connections in the industry.

-Most positions call for one or more years of cosmetology, beauty or general sales experience.
-Candidates may work in a salon or beauty supply store to learn about products, brands and industry trends.
-Beauty supply distributors in entry-level positions may sell one or several brands, open new accounts and maintain existing relationships.
-Other duties might include scheduling sales visits, meeting sales goals, attending company seminars, organizing promotional events and acting as a liaison between customers and manufacturers.
+Most positions call for one or more years of cosmetology, beauty, or general sales experience.
+Candidates may work in a salon or beauty supply store to learn about products, brands, and industry trends.
+Beauty supply distributors in entry-level positions may sell one or several brands, open new accounts, and maintain existing relationships.
+Other duties might include scheduling sales visits, meeting sales goals, attending company seminars, organizing promotional events, and acting as a liaison between customers and manufacturers.
 As sales representatives develop their skills, they might take over larger or more complex accounts and receive higher commission on their sales.
+In that way sales representatives are able to climb the business ladder on their way to becoming a supply distributor.